 Energy Superhub Oxford

 Energy Superhub Oxford (ESO) officially started in April 2019.
-It was originally due to run until March 2022, but as a result of Covid-19, the completion date has been extended until June 2022.
-However, we hope that the impact of the project will continue to be felt long after that, and that the EV and heat networks in Oxford will continue to expand for many years to come.
+It was originally due to be a three-year project, but as a result of Covid-19, the completion date has been extended until March 2023.
+However, we expect the impact of the project will continue to be felt long after that, and that the EV and heat networks in Oxford will continue to expand for many years to come.

 During 2019 we approached landlords and businesses in the area and developed the smart controls for the Ground source heat pumps.
-Installations will start in 2020.
+Installations are now complete at over sixty properties in Blackbird Leys.

 Electric Vehicle Network